The arrival of Destiny 2 Forsaken brings a new Destiny 2 Power level cap to work towards.

 What's changed in Destiny 2's Power Level system and how to get to Power level 500

-If you're jumping into Destiny 2's second year with Forsaken, by and large levelling works the same as before, but with the following changes:
+If you're jumping into Destiny 2's second year with Forsaken, levelling mostly works the same as before, but with the following changes:

 - The XP cap has increased from 30 to 50, and while the Power Level 'soft cap' is 500, it's said to be tied to your XP cap progress - so once you reach XP level 50, you can reach the soft cap of 500.

 - The usual rule of Power level increasing slightly with new loot has changed a little.
 Completing activities while "severely under-leveled" will offer larger Power upgrades, and vice versa, so don't be surprised by a drop much higher than you are from time-to-time.
 For example, we got 500+ drops from Crucible matches despite being around the 400 mark!
 However, by and large, expect loot to scale just above your current Power level as before.

 - Milestones are now 'Challenges' that appear in the Director.
 Up to XP level 50, these drop Legendary loot.
 After 50, these are replaced by Powerful Gear activities to help you get past the soft cap of 500, and have different Weekly and Daily resets.

 - Planetary Tokens and their respective Vendor Engrams no longer really exist, so instead the three vendors you'll use to get Legendary Engrams from are Zavala (Strikes), Shaxx (Crucible) and Gunsmith (Gunsmith materials).